Statistical guarantees for Bayesian uncertainty quantification in non-linear inverse problems with Gaussian process priors: Analytical results for non-Abelian -ray transforms

-\underline{Interior behavior.} In the interior, we now show that $N_\Theta$ is a classical elliptic $\Psi$DO of order $-1$, and this actually holds for any simple surface.
+In the interior, we now show that $N_\Theta$ is a classical elliptic $\Psi$DO of order $-1$, and this actually holds for any simple manifold of dimension $d\ge 2$.
 Indeed, from the above calculation \eqref{eq:Nexpr}, we first write

 where